CreativeNewEra/ai-companion/ai-companion-readme.md

 ## Overview

 AI Companion creates a truly personal digital friend that evolves through natural interactions.
 Unlike typical chatbots, this companion develops a consistent personality that adapts subtly over time, remembers your conversations in context, and responds with appropriate emotional intelligence.
 Built with advanced emotional intelligence, dynamic personality traits, and multi-modal capabilities, it provides a genuine companionship experience that goes beyond simple chat interactions.
-The system learns and adapts to your personality, remembers your conversations, and engages with you in meaningful ways.

 ## Core Principles